alifsemi/alif_ensemble-vscode-azure-blinky/README.md

 Please refer to the [Getting started guide](doc/getting_started.md)

 ## Examples for Alif Peripherals
-More Azure Alif peripheral examples can befound from https://github.com/alifsemi/alif_ensemble-Azure-RTOS/tree/main/THREADX/samples
+More Azure Alif peripheral examples can be found from https://github.com/alifsemi/alif_ensemble-Azure-RTOS/tree/main/THREADX/samples